-India is committed to achieving net-zero by 2070 and is pressing ahead with legislative reforms and investment into energy transition on an unprecedented scale, with renewables at the heart of this drive.
-India has the potential to increase its renewable energy production vastly-whether in solar, wind, hydro, hydrogen, or other forms of renewables-and it is making various incentives available in order to accelerate that process.
-Legislation and new schemes should make the country even more attractive to investors, and the efforts are already paying off with a significant number of large investments already being committed.
+India's commitment to achieving net-zero by 2070 is another key issue.
+The country is pressing ahead with legislative reforms and investment into energy transition on an unprecedented scale, with renewables at the heart of this drive.
+India has the potential to increase its renewable energy production vastly-whether in solar, wind, hydro, hydrogen or other forms of renewables-and it is making various incentives available to accelerate that process.
+Legislation and new schemes should make the country even more attractive to investors, and indeed the efforts are already paying off, with a significant number of large investments being committed in recent years.

-Technology is another growth sector.
-Several multibillion-dollar deals by companies such as Amazon and Apple emphasise the potential of the technology economy.
-Meanwhile, in infrastructure the introduction of products such as infrastructure investment trusts and real estate investment trusts make investment by foreign companies more attractive.
+Technology is also a growth sector.
+Several multibillion-dollar deals by companies such as Amazon and Apple emphasise the potential of the tech economy.
+Meanwhile, in infrastructure, the introduction of products such as infrastructure investment trusts and real estate investment trusts make investment by foreign companies more attractive.

-However successful an investment, there will come a time when an investor wishes to exit.
-In this issue, we examine two ways of exiting Indian investments: through general partner-led secondary transactions, and through the public market.
-Investors wishing to exit need to plan ahead and put the necessary protections in their documentation at an early stage to avoid potential pitfalls down the track.
+However successful an investment, there will come a time to exit.
+In this issue, we examine two ways of exiting Indian investments: through general partner-led secondary transactions and through the public market.
+Those wishing to exit must plan ahead and put the necessary protections into their documentation at an early stage to avoid potential pitfalls down the track.

-India has also made significant strides in reforming its alternative dispute resolution (ADR) framework, aiming to position itself as a global hub for international arbitration.
+India has also made significant strides in reforming its alternative dispute resolution framework, aiming to position itself as a global hub for international arbitration.
 The 2021 Mediation Bill is another progressive step in making commercial disputes easier to handle, and the supportive stance of Indian courts has amplified positive effects of the legislative reforms.